seawaywen/seawaywen.github.com/source/_posts/2012-12-06-qt-workshop-topics.markdown

 ### 19 GIT introduction
 > Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Git is easy to learn and has a ...

 #####Agenda:
 `1.
 Git introduction` <br>